St. Denis Medical

 St. Denis Medical is an American television mockumentary sitcom created by Justin Spitzer and Eric Ledgin.
 The series follows the overworked doctors and nurses working at an underfunded Oregon hospital.
 Wendi McLendon-Covey, Allison Tolman, Josh Lawson, Mekki Leeper, Kahyun Kim, Kaliko Kauahi, and David Alan Grier star.
 St. Denis Medical premiered on November 12, 2024, on NBC.
 In January 2025, the series was renewed for a second season, which premiered on November 3, 2025.
+In February 2026, the series was renewed for a third season which is set to premiere on November 2, 2026.